 Benzo Withdrawal Symptoms

-The withdrawal symptoms experienced by long-time benzo users are many, with variations in severity.
+There are many benzo withdrawal symptoms experienced by long-time users, with variations in severity.
 Symptoms can come and go in waves, which makes it difficult to predict when the symptoms will stop for good.

 Some users experience a lessening of symptoms over the course of a few days or weeks.
 Then suddenly, symptoms recur with the same severity as they had at the beginning, making them feel hopeless about their progress.